pat310/Innovate-NY-Hackathon/README.md

 3. In a seperate terminal: `gulp`

 ## Usage
-* First, upload or snap a picture of an object to be calibrated (we have preloaded the size of a driver's license, credit card, debit card, etc. but you may select any object you wish and input the dimensions)
-	* This calibration object must be in each photo that you upload of the patient in order to scale the patient's height
+* First, upload or snap a picture of an object to be calibrated (we have preloaded the size of a driver's license, credit card, debit card, etc. but you may select any object you wish and input the dimensions - **note** the calibration object must be in each photo that you upload of the patient in order to scale the patient's height)
-* Upload or snap a picture of the patient laying supine centered.  **Note:** Your calibration object must be present in the picture!
+* Upload or snap a picture of the patient laying supine - be certain that the calibration object is in the photo
-* *SnapDose* uses image recognition to automatically determine the patient's height
 * From the patient's height, the weight is determined using an algorithm developed based on the CDC growth chart
 * After the approximate weight is calculated, choose whether to accept or take a new picture
 * Once a weight is accepted, a variety of emergency care areas are provided (alternatively, the user can choose to search from a larger list of care areas)